aljaz-ferenc/onboarding-flow/README.md

 ## Key Features

-### Forms
-Since I followed a predefined design, I decided not to use a UI library but to create my own custom input fields, that can be used with react-hook-form.

 ### Validation
 Form data is first validated on every screen.
 If the validation passes, the data is stored in context.
 Before sending the data to a server, the final payload is validated again in the request handler.